lucas-ngr/lucas-ngr/README.md

 🎸 Music
 🎮 Games
 ♔  Chess
-I'm also interested in PenTesting, ethical hacking, web vulnerabilities and Cyber Security in general, as those are subjects that I could use and take benefit from my skills.
+I'm also interested in PenTesting, Ethical Hacking, web vulnerabilities and CyberSec related topics in general, as those are subjects that I could use and take benefit from my skills.
 I am passionate about technologies and eager to learn new things!